mharen/mharen.github.io/blog/2012/2012-11-how-buying-or-selling-house-in-single.md

 The second way you could address some of the milestones is to provide those services on demand, rapidly.
 For instance, a “fast track” team could show up on demand with all the people, equipment, and documents needed to complete a transaction.
 They could charge a premium for the convenience, but as I discussed yesterday, there’s plenty of money to go around.
 This might be a successful approach, but I think the first strategy is better so I’ll describe a way it could play out.  <h3 id="enough-already">OK ENOUGH ALREADY!
 HOW WOULD IT WORK?</h3>

-<strong>Suspend your disbelief and imagine the following scenario.</strong> Suppose you are a “fast track” buyer looking to buy a “fast track” house.
+**Suspend your disbelief and imagine the following scenario.** Suppose you are a “fast track” buyer looking to buy a “fast track” house.
 Further imagine that “fast track” is a thing that’s been around a while and is quite popular.
 In this fantasy, “fast track” means that a home or buyer has been certified by some group or company to carry the “fast track” logo, indicating that they’ve met some important criteria.

-<strong>So there you are,</strong> driving to your future home.
+**So there you are,** driving to your future home.
 You already know the house you want because you found it online and went through the virtual tours 42 times and drive by it 42 times more.
 At the appointed time, you meet the owner (or his/her representative) to tour the property (perhaps for the second, third, or fourth time).
 The owner has already moved out.
 This is going to be cake.

 Since it’s a certified “fast track” home, you’ve already reviewed the property/pest inspection and appraisal online.